geraldb/talks/gohugo.md

 You build the complete site, that is, **all pages** "ahead-of-time" on a "build" machine.
 You will end-up with a bunch of (static) ready-to-use HTML, CSS and JS files (and media files e.g. images, etc.).
 Upload to production site and you're live w/ a kind of "super cache".

 ## Static (Web)Site Generators / Builders

-**The Biggies**
+**The Biggies** in 1999

-1. ?
+1. MacroMedia Dreamweaver
-2. ?
+2. Microsoft FrontPage
-3. ?
+3. Netscape Composer

+And today?

 ## Hello, Hugo!

-by Steve Francia, Bjørn Erik Pedersen et al (★10 166) -
+by Steve Francia, Bjørn Erik Pedersen et al (★10 186) -
 web: [`gohugo.io`](https://gohugo.io),
 github: [`spf13/hugo`](https://github.com/spf13/hugo)